winnowplus/VanillaPlus/VanillaPlus_Common/VanillaPlus_Common_API.md

 ## Strings

 + VanillaPlus.Strings.Trim(str) - Trims any leading or trailing white space from the given string.
 + VanillaPlus.Strings.Split(str, seperatorPattern) - Splits the given string into a list of sub-strings.
+In particular, single matches at the beginning and end of the string do not create new elements.
+Multiple matches in a row create empty string elements.

 ## Predicates